 I do like how you can customize what you want to buy.
 Overall I would recommend it.
 Honestly, I made $25 off Zazzle last three years.
 I love their wide variety of products and that you can make them your own by adding your own photos/text but the upload process is a pain!

-I love how easy the upload process is.
+First Impression: I love how easy the upload process is.
 Once again you can pick the color apparel you want!
 After each upload is done, that product is on sale for the first 24 hours.
 You can get a $14 tee for the first 24 hours its up!
 They also have monthly sales, 30% off everything!
 This shop is mainly for pop culture and fan art.
 You have to be careful with trademarks and copyright!!!
-Join their Facebook group for more help.
+Join their Facebook group

 Teepublic ships its products from various places in the U.S. like Florida, Nevada, and Iowa for apparel.
 Notebooks and phone cases ship from Georgia.
 Tote bags and other home goods ship from North Carolina.